edgeworx/docs/content/en/docs/guides/2-build.md

 ---
-title: "Build a People Detector Edge AI App"
+title: "Build an Edge AI App to Detect People"
 weight: 200
 linkTitle: "2.
-Build a People Detector Edge AI App"
+Build an Edge AI App"
 ---
 ## What you will accomplish